ramit21/gen-ai/README.md

 **Langchain hub**: LangChain Hub is a platform where users can find and share commonly used prompts, chains, agents, and other components for building AI applications with LangChain. https://smith.langchain.com/hub

+**LlamaIndex**: is an alternate framework to Langchain for developing LLM applications.
+LangChain is more versatile and suitable for a wide range of NLP applications, while LlamaIndex excels in data indexing and retrieval tasks.

 ## Token limitation

 If input and output combined token counts exceeds token limit then LLM errors out.